 One active mine in Study Area 5 does not conduct dewatering of the overburden, but needs to depressurize the underburden to prevent heaving of pit floors because of aquifers that are below the coal being mined.
 The extent of groundwater drawdown is expected to be as far as approximately 3 miles from an active mine (Pastor, Behling, and Wheeler 2008).
+Mine-related groundwater pumping impacts for future mines would be confined to the portion of the affected aquifers within a minerelated groundwater drawdown area, until mining ends and groundwater levels recover.
+In accordance with RCT requirements, water supply would be replaced if water supply wells are impacted by mining operations (see Section 2.2.5.2).
 The drawdown at potential future surface coal or lignite mine expansion areas or satellite mines would be further assessed at the time they are proposed.